alephmembeth/alephmembeth.github.io/events.md

          <b>Topics in the Cognitive Sciences of Morality</b><br>
          lecture series and course at master’s level; University of Zurich and University of Oldenburg; organised jointly with Pascale Willemsen (also see <a href = "https://alephmembeth.github.io/teaching.html">teaching</a>)<br>
          <br>
-         featuring contributions by Sebastian Bernhard and Nicole Gotzner
+         featuring contributions by Sebastian Bernhard, Nicole Gotzner, and Pascale Willemsen
       </td>
    </tr>
    <tr>